 Round 2 funded 15 projects.
 The list of projects funded is available here and includes projects that promote youth engagement and support services, health and wellbeing, creative outlets for reducing social isolation and stress, community cooking and meals programs and more.

 How to Apply

-- Read the program guidelines carefully.
+- Read the GR&W Program Guidelines carefully.

-- Download the Application Tip Sheet and Application Form and once you have read these, contact the Program Manager, Natalie Egleton, to discuss eligibility by email: email@example.com or by phone on 1800 170 020.
+- Download the Application Tip Sheet and Application Form below and once you have read these, contact the Program Manager, Natalie Egleton, to discuss eligibility by email: email@example.com or by phone on 1800 170 020.

 - Applications will be considered by an Advisory Committee and recommendations will then be approved by the FRRR Board.
 Outcomes will be provided to applicant organisations in writing.

-Download the Program Guidelines here
+Download the Program Guidelines GR&W Program Guidelines

 Inspiring Stories of Resilience and Wellness

 We encourage you to visit the site links below to see just a few examples of some of the incredible work being done by communities recovering from the 2009 bushfires.
 We love hearing about how local communities are building their resilience and capacity - if you have a story you wish to share, please get in touch with our Program Manager Natalie Egleton: firstname.lastname@example.org

 Through Women’s Eyes: Thirty one women, aged 16-80+ years, met in small groups across the Alpine Shire to share their experiences about disaster resilience (January - June 2012).
 A suite of resources were developed that help to understand resilience “through women’s eyes”.
 This is one woman’s story: Pat's Story.